Yeb02/RECURSIVE_NODES/README.md

 #### Several variations of the algorithm are implemented, change the active preprocessor directives in config.h to compile a custom version.
 More info in the file.
 The project can be compiled into an executable or a dll.
 &nbsp;

-With the executable, one can experiment with the algorithm, and use all of its features.
-It can be tested or on rocketSim and then in Rocket league with RLBot, or on the some simple c++ trials.
+With the executable, one can tinker with the whole algorithm directly.
+It can be tested on rocketSim and then in Rocket league with RLBot, or on the some simple c++ trials.
 As of now, 5 trials are implemented: XoR with memorization, gym's cartpole, T-Maze, N-Links pendulum, and Key-value memorization.
 More to come !

-The dll has limited features, especially when it comes to the evolutionary algorithm.
+The dll has limited features, especially when it comes to the meta-optimization algorithm.
 It is meant to be used in python with ctypes, for benchmarking on openAI's gym's (now gymnasium) for instance.
 A demo can be found in python\gym_cartpole.py.
+It also allows models optimized with the exe to be tested in python.

 #### Example run: